List of Ace Attorney characters: Jean Armstrong

-Jean Armstrong (本土坊 薫, Hondobō Kaoru) is an effeminate chef and proprietor of the Trés Bien restaurant.
+Jean Armstrong (本土坊 薫, Hondobō Kaoru) is a faux-french effeminate chef and proprietor of the Trés Bien restaurant.
 His restaurant's pricing along with the low quality taste of the food let to it falling on hard times.
 This led him to take out a loan from Furio Tigre, forcing him to do as the loan shark said.

 He was a witness in the one trial of Maggey Byrde, who worked as a waitress for him before the case.
 He was also a bit of a kleptomaniac, having stolen Wright's magatama.